U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 2. Enter fractions into the search bar

-3. Click on the exploration titled ‘Fractions 1 - What is the Fraction?’
+3. Click on the exploration titled "Fractions 1 - What is the Fraction?"

 ### Get started page